Deep Plane Facelift Recovery: Day-by-Day Visual Timeline

 Initial Healing Phase

-Swelling peaks between days 3-5.
+Swelling peaks at days 2–4, with day 3 most common.
 Face feels tight and numb.
 Rest is paramount during this critical phase.
 Compression garments worn 24/7.

 What You Can Do